jottinger/grappaexample/src/docs/article.md

-Grappa is a parser library for Java.
-It's a fork of Parboiled, which focuses more on Scala as a runtime environment; Grappa seems to use more Java idioms than Parboiled does.
+[Grappa](https://github.com/fge/grappa) is a parser library for Java.
+It's a fork of [Parboiled](https://github.com/sirthias/parboiled/wiki), which focuses more on [Scala](http://scala-lang.org) as a development environment; Grappa seems to use more Java idioms than Parboiled does.

-Grappa's similar in focus to other libraries like ANTLR and JavaCC; the main advantage to using something like Grappa instead of ANTLR is in the lack of a processing phase.
+Grappa's similar in focus to other libraries like [ANTLR](http://www.antlr.org/) and [JavaCC](https://javacc.java.net/); the main advantage to using something like Grappa instead of ANTLR is in the lack of a processing phase.
 With ANTLR and JavaCC, you have a grammar file, which then generates a lexer and a parser in Java source code.
 Then you compile that generated source to get your parser.